specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 3. Save the file as an XLF file (*.xlf).

 4. Upload the file to the appropriate SharePoint document library or OneDrive folder.

+## Use a glossary file

+You can specify which glossary file to use when you create a translated copy of a file.
+For guidance on how to use a glossary file, see [Translate a document on demand](translation.md#translate-a-document-on-demand) or [Translate a document automatically](translation.md#translate-a-document-automatically).

 ## Update a glossary file